 - (1) Messrs.
-Lipke, Kay, Kornbrekke and Murray deferred a portion of their salaries under the Gibraltar Steel 401(k) Restoration Plan, and also contributed a portion of their salary to the Company's 401(k) plan. - (2) This column represents the dollar amount recognized for financial statement reporting purposes with respect to the 2006 fiscal year for the fair value of restricted stock and restricted stock units granted in 2006 as well as prior years.
+Lipke, Kornbrekke, Kay and Murray deferred a portion of their salaries under the Gibraltar 401(k) Restoration Plan, and also contributed a portion of their salary to the Company's 401(k) plan. - (2) This column represents the dollar amount recognized for financial statement reporting purposes for the respective fiscal years for the fair value of restricted stock and restricted stock units granted that year as well as prior years.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
 For restricted stock and restricted stock units, fair value is calculated using the closing price of Gibraltar Industries, Inc. common stock on the date of grant.
-These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that will be recognized by the named executives. - (3) This column represents the dollar amount recognized for financial statement reporting purposes with respect to the 2006 fiscal year for the fair value of stock options granted to the named executive in 2005.
+These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that may be recognized by the named executives. - (3) This column represents the dollar amount recognized for financial statement reporting purposes for the respective fiscal year for the fair value of stock options granted to the named executive in 2005.
 Pursuant to SEC rules, the amounts shown exclude the impact of estimated forfeitures related to service-based vesting conditions.
-No named executive received stock options during 2006 and, other than Mr. Murray, no named executive had unvested options outstanding during 2006.
-These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that will be recognized by the named executives. - (4) This column represents the amounts earned under the Management Incentive Compensation Plan for 2006.
+No named executive received stock options during 2007 or 2006 and, other than Mr. Murray, no named executive had unvested options outstanding during 2007 or 2006.
+These amounts represent the Company's accounting expense for these awards and do not correspond to the actual value that will be recognized by the named executives. - (4) This column represents the amounts earned under the Management Incentive Compensation Plan for the respective years.
 Messrs.
-Kay, Kornbrekke and Murray deferred a portion of their earnings from this plan into the Management Stock Purchase Plan. - (5) This column represents the change in pension value for Mr. Lipke, which is included in the Pension Benefits Table and the Company contributions to, and earnings from, the nonqualified deferred compensation plans for each of the named executives, which is included in the Nonqualified Deferred Compensation Table. - (6) Includes tax gross up payments to Messrs.
-Lipke and Kornbrekke related to restricted shares issued under the Restricted Stock Plan of \$125,145 and \$47,755, respectively; the incremental cost of personal use of the Company plane and life insurance premiums for Mr. Lipke; club dues for Messrs.
-Lipke, Kay, and Kornbrekke; payments for tax planning and pay in lieu of time-off for Messrs.
-Lipke, Kay, Kornbrekke, Heasley and Murray; payment to Mr. Murray for an executive physical and for tax gross up on his perquisites; payment to Mr. Heasley for incidental moving expenses, and other payments to the named executives for personal use of Company autos, life insurance premiums, supplemental health insurance premiums, travel accident insurance, spousal travel and entertainment at the Company's strategic meeting, none of which individually exceed \$25,000 or 10% of the amount of total perquisites and tax gross ups to Messrs.
-Lipke, Kay, Kornbrekke, Heasley, and Murray of \$5,941, \$1,440, \$2,581, \$698, and \$4,691, respectively, related to the payments for personal use of Company auto, spousal travel and entertainment at the Company's annual strategic meeting, the taxable portion of business travel accident insurance, and the cost of executive physical examinations.
-The tax gross up payment for Mr. Lipke also includes an amount for the taxable portion of premiums on a life insurance policy.
+Kornbrekke, Kay and Murray deferred a portion of their earnings from this plan into the Management Stock Purchase Plan for both years. - (5) This column represents the change in pension value for Mr. Lipke, which is included in the Pension Benefits Table and the Company contributions to, and earnings from, the nonqualified deferred compensation plans for each of the named executives, which is included in the Nonqualified Deferred Compensation Table.

+(6) The amounts shown for 2007 include tax gross up payments to Messrs.
+Lipke and Kornbrekke related to restricted shares issued under the Restricted Stock Plan of \$105,728 and \$26,058, respectively; payment to Mr. Kornbrekke of \$36,348 for iniation fees and club dues; the incremental cost of life insurance premiums for Mr. Lipke; payment to Mr. Heasley for incidental moving expenses; payments to Messrs.
+Kornbrekke, Heasley and Murray for executive physicals; matching contributions for Messrs.
+Lipke, Kornbrekke, Kay and Murray; 401(k) accounts; payment of club dues for Messrs.
+Lipke, Kay, Heasley and Murray; and other payments to the named executives for pay in lieu of time off, financial and tax planning, supplemental health insurance premiums, personal use of Company autos, life insurance premium and travel accident insurance, none of which exceeded \$25,000 of the amount of total perquisites; and tax gross ups to Messrs.
+Lipke, Kornbrekke, Kay, Heasley and Murray of \$5,487, \$5,875, \$2,479, \$3,253 and \$3,336, respectively, related to payments for personal use of Company autos, the taxable portion of business travel accident insurance and the cost of executive physicals.
+The tax gross up payment for Mr. Heasley also includes an amount for the taxable portion of incidental moving expenses.